joshua-mo-143/piratelang/README.md

 ## Usage
 To try out Piratelang, you can run the REPL in this repo (`cargo run -p repl` from the root folder).
 You can also look at the examples folder (within `_examples`) if you want to have a cursory look at what code currently looks like, as they are used for tests.

+You can also try the CLI with `cargo run -p piratelang-cli run <file-name>`.
+Currently there's only one command to run a file, but if you don't want to use the REPL and want to run a file instead, the CLI is there!

 ## Roadmap
 - [x] Add basic type primitives
 - [x] Declare variables